richcipherblade/wuc-new/_altcoins/bitcore.md

   buy: How Can I Buy Bitcore?
   use: Where Can I Spend Bitcore?
   accept: How Can My Website Accept Bitcore?
+  acceptstore: How Can My Retail Store Accept Bitcore?
-  why: Why Should My Website Accept Bitcore?
+  why: Why Should I, as a Merchant, Accept Bitcore?
   wallets: Which Wallets Can I Use?
   mining: How Can I Mine Bitcore?
   claiming: How Can I Claim Bitcore?